 - Break His Heart to Save Him/I Want My Beloved to Be Happy: Realizing that Diana misses David and will never be truly happy with him, Gage lies to her and tells her that she was just one of many "million dollar girls".
 She realizes that he's doing this to make it easy for her to leave but doesn't let on.

 - Double Standard: Gage's continued pursuit of Diana following their night together (something that was contractually agreed on to be one night and no more)—showing up at her job uninvited and unannounced, manipulating situations to bring them together—is presented as adorable and playful, despite the fact that she's clearly not interested and finds his behavior upsetting.
 When she gets fed up and shows up at his workplace uninvited and unannounced to tell him off and demand that he leave her alone, her behavior is presented as alarming and disruptive even though she has every right to be angry with him.
 So a woman acting like a crazy stalker is. . .a crazy stalker.
 A man acting like a crazy stalker is in love.

 - Cuckold: A couple desperate for money agree for the wife to have sex with a billionaire, and the experience tears the two of them apart.
 She winds up temporarily living, and having a sexual relationship with, the billionaire, and he is portrayed as an overall better man than her husband in most ways.

-- Heroic BSOD/My God, What Have I Done?: David experiences the first trope shortly after leaving Diana in Gage' s hotel room and the second one when he's too late to stop her from leaving with him.
+- Heroic BSOD/My God, What Have I Done?: David starts to experience both tropes shortly after leaving Diana in Gage's hotel room.
+They kick in full-force when he's too late to stop her from leaving with him.

 - Ladykiller in Love: It's implied that Gage was quite the womanizer, but falls for Diana precisely because she isn't impressed by his wealth—indeed, she's quite offended by his "money for sex" offer and blasts him for thinking that she or her affection is something that he can buy.